 You could write this program without using any functions, but part of the point of the assignment is to see how to write a simple leaf function.

-or something equally readable.
+Label your function is_divisible or something equally readable.
 The function

 must take two arguments, the dividend and the divisor, which are passed using

-.
+the registers $a0 and $a1.
 The function must return 1 if the dividend is

 divisible by the divisor, and 0 if not.
 The return value is stored in the

-register $v0
+register $v0.

-division takes only 2 operands, and the result is stored in the HI
+division takes only 2 operands, and the result is stored in the HI and LO

 registers.
-We are interested in the HI
+We are interested in the HI register, which stores the

 remainder.
 If the remainder is 0, your function should return 1.
 Otherwise,